qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ## The Potential Of LLMs In Cloud Migrations: Complementary Intelligence

 With the rise of powerful Large Language Models (LLMs) like GPT‑5 or Claude 4, the question arises: how can these technologies contribute to cloud migration?
-Unlike rule‑based tools such as OpenRewrite, LLMs operate probabilistically—leveraging statistical language models trained on vast code and text corpora.
+Unlike rule‑based tools such as OpenRewrite, LLMs operate probabilistically—leveraging statistical language models trained on large code bases and text corpora.

 ### Potential Applications